Batman: Damned: Nudity controversy

 DC's rationale that the nudity was unnecessary for the story was met with criticism from journalists, who felt it conflicted with the mature nature of Black Label comics.
 For instance, Eric Francisco of Inverse argued that many ignored the context of the scene, while Alex Abad-Santos of Vox said the removal "[brought] to mind some of the egregiously risqué female costumes in mainstream comics that don't seem 'additive' to the story beyond providing titillating thrills".
 Susana Polo of Polygon criticized the outrage as unjustified and overblown, finding the nudity barely visible.
-Bermejo called the debacle the "biggest bullshit non-controversy [in comics history]".
+Bermejo called the debacle the biggest non-controversy in comics history.
 He claimed that DC mistreated him and Azzarello following the controversy, including unusual encounters with other DC employees and Bermejo constantly having to redraw artwork due to editorial interference.